natej/panos-upgrade/README.md

    - Skip if current version not in upgrade paths

 2. **Download**
+   - Check if image already downloaded (skip if present)
-   - Download software image to device
+   - Download software image to device if needed
    - Monitor download progress
-   - Verify download completion

 3. **Install**
    - Install software on device